 All right, we’ve gone through the up and downsides of developing an app for both Android and iOS.
 But other than developing one or the other, or even each one simultaneously, there’s actually another option – building one app that works for both.

-Cross-platform development means less money spent, a faster time to market, and one code base for both the Android and iOS app.
+Mobile cross-platform development means less money spent, a faster time to market, and one code base for both the Android and iOS app.
 Besides, with the rising popularity of languages such as Flutter, you also get a great user interface and the ability to scale across different platforms and OS, without changing the UI.

 It’s worth remembering, however, that when it comes to performance, responsiveness, and getting the most out of platform-specific features, building the app separately for each platform is the better option.